South Africa Standard Time: History

 Before 8 February 1892, there was no uniformity of time in South Africa and local mean time was in use at the various towns.
 In 1892, a railway conference was held in Bloemfontein and discussed difficulty of working a railway system, in the absence of a uniform time system.
 The governments of the Orange Free State, Transvaal and the Cape Colony officially adopted a uniform standard time of UTC+01:30 which was defined as mean time 22.5° east of Greenwich.
 On 1 March 1903 GMT+02:00 was adopted, which became the current UTC+02:00 when UTC replaced GMT for most purposes.

 Prior to 1 March 1903, the Colony of Natal was already using a uniform time supplied by the Natal Observatory.
 The observatory's local mean time was (UTC+01:52).

 South Africa observed a daylight saving time of GMT+03:00 (UTC+03:00) between 20 September 1942 to 21 March 1943 and 19 September 1943 to 19 March 1944.

 South African Standard Time is defined as "Coordinated Universal Time plus two hours" (UTC+02:00) as defined in South African National Government Gazette No. 40125 of 8 July 2016.

+Date and time notation

+South Africa signed up to use ISO 8601 for date and time representation through national standard ARP 010:1989 in 1998 A.D.
+The most recent South African Bureau of Standards standard SANS 8601:2009 "... is the identical implementation of ISO 8601:2004, and is adopted with the permission of the International Organization for Standardization" and was reviewed in 2016.

+No distinction is made by the SANS 8601 standard between any of the 11 official languages.

+The week is from Monday until Sunday.
+The first week of the year contains 1 January, when the new year begins.
+Major cities observing South Africa Standard Time include Johannesburg, Cape Town, Durban, Pretoria, and Port Elizabeth, all following the same UTC+02:00 time zone year-round.

+The 24-hour notation in hour-minute(s) order used a colon as a separator.